ragulkr2006/Hospital-Management-System/README.md

 Stick figures represent actors in the process, and the actor's participation in the system is modeled with a line between the actor and use case.
 # UML use case diagrams are ideal for:
+Hospitals often deal with a vast amount of information, including patient records, staff data, inventory of medicines, room availability, billing, appointments, and more.
+Managing these processes manually or with outdated systems can lead to errors, inefficiencies, data loss, and delays, which ultimately affect patient care and operational costs.

 Representing the goals of system-user interactions